iherman/r2epub/README.md

 # ReSpec to EPUB

-> Warning: this repository undergoes a major change, and is not in line with the corresponding package on npm...
+> Warning: this repository undergoes a major change, and is not in line with the corresponding package on npm.
+Also, the detailed API documentation is lousy, because the `deno doc --html` command still does a substandard job compared to, say, `typedoc` (but mixing `typedoc` and `deno` is not a viable alternative either…)

 Typescript program to convert W3C documents, produced by [ReSpec](https://respec.org/docs/), to EPUB 3.4.